-He was especially upset by a harsh article about him in The New York Times and decided to step out of the spotlight for a time.
-Poitier lived in the Bahamas before making his return to Hollywood.
+While he helped break down the color barrier in film, Poitier found himself under fire for not being more politically radical in the late 1960s.
+He was especially upset by a harsh article about him in The New York Times and decided to step out of the spotlight, choosing to live in the Bahamas for a time before making his return to Hollywood.

-After roughly 10-year absence from the big screen as an actor, Poitier returned with a pair of dramas in 1988—Shoot to Kill and Little Nikita.
+After a roughly 10-year absence from the big screen as an actor, in 1988 Poitier returned with a pair of dramas—Shoot to Kill and Little Nikita.
 Other notable later films include Sneakers (1992) and One Man, One Vote (1997).
 On the small screen, Poitier earned accolades for portraying some of history's famous men.
-He played U.S. Supreme Court Justice Thurgood Marshall in Separate but Equal in 1991 and South African leader Nelson Mandela in Mandela and De Klerk in 1997.
+He played U.S. Supreme Court Justice Thurgood Marshall in Separate but Equal in 1991 and opposite Michael Caine as South African leader Nelson Mandela in Mandela and De Klerk in 1997.

 Poitier has received numerous honors during his legendary career.
 In 2009, he received the Presidential Medal of Freedom from President Barack Obama.
 Poitier was also feted by the Film Society of Lincoln Center in 2011, earning the organization's Chaplin Lifetime Achievement Award.

 Poitier was married to Juanita Hardy from 1950 to 1965, and together they had four children: Beverly Poitier-Henderson, Pamela Poitier, Sherri Poitier and Gina Poitier.
 He is currently married to Canadian-born actress Joanna Shimkus, and they have two children, Anika Poitier and Sydney Tamiia Poitier.